RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 * Power Flow Card Plus https://github.com/flixlix/power-flow-card-plus/releases/tag/v0.2.0

 ## Steps
+I will aim to provide a script to do the bulk of these steps when I get time.

 First back up your Home Assistant.
 Make sure you are familar with Developer Tools and the Check Configuration button.
 There should be any issues but if there are a back up is handy.
 <br><br>